Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 With consideration of the above factors, Scott County uses the following guidelines for children who are unsupervised or who provide supervision to younger children.
 Click here for general guidelines.

-Televisions of all sizes are accepted free of charge for residents of Scott, Dakota, and LeSueur counties.
+Televisions of all sizes are accepted for $10 each for residents of Scott, Carver, Dakota, and LeSueur counties.

 The Scott County HHW accepts treadmills for a $25 fee.